Ryanuw11/MIST353-GYMTRACKER/README.md

 AI Thoughts:

 Fortunately, my page was a simple enough part of the overall website that I didn’t need to consult ChatGPT, however I used websites like Stack Overflow and especially W3 schools several times.

+**Joshua Morrison**
+Competitive Analysis:

+The Website I picked to compare to was https://www.crunch.com/about

+The first thing I noticed that stood out was the pictures on the website of people working out.
+The website’s UI was very appealing to the user’s eye.
+In the about page, they also had a YouTube video attached to the website.
+When I looked in the inspect over half the code was just to track cookies and keep information.
+They would use <iframe id=> to track information.
+When I looked at the about It offered information about locations, membership cost, and what the gym provides.
+They organize the sections well with a space just for what each membership provides.

+The GitHub I picked is https://github.com/WaleedAshraf/bsef12m538MusicBOX/blob/e4e0745f415d1f2a502f169d2e48f5caba2e4be2/Views/User/aboutUs.cshtml#L4